Test Yourself on Knowledge of Physical Equipment

 If you’re applying for a job that involves machinery and equipment, then expect to be assessed on mechanical aptitude and spatial relations.
-Not everyone is gifted with innate talent to handle physical equipment, which is why such an assessment is required.
+Not everyone is gifted with the innate talent to handle the physical machine, which is why such an assessment is required.

 At the very least, this test is a first line filter to sift through any potential employees list.

-But what is mechanical aptitude and spatial relations?
+But what are mechanical aptitude and spatial relations?

 Mechanical aptitude refers to the innate mental ability to understand the physics of both simple and complex machines.
-It involves understanding force and tension, pulleys and levers, wheels and screws, among other things.
-It asks the test-taker to make math computations associated with the performance with mechanical tasks.
+It involves understanding force and tension, pulleys, and levers, wheels, and screws, among other things.
+It asks the test-taker to make math computations associated with the performance of mechanical tasks.
 It also helps if you understand cause-and-effect in machinery.

-Spatial relation ability, on the other hand, is the capability to understand position of a thing in relation to another thing.
-For example understanding “position of break in relation to accelerator in a vehicle” is a spatial capability.
+Spatial relation ability, on the other hand, is the capability to understand the position of a thing concerning another thing.
+For example understanding “position of the break about accelerator in a vehicle” is a spatial capability.
 Ability to take a three-dimensional object and see it and manipulate it mentally or on paper as a two-dimensional object exhibits whether you are fit for space technology.
-If you can lay down the cylinder in your mind as if it’s just a flat sheet of paper, then you have the aptitude for space related jobs.
+If you can lay down the cylinder in your mind as if it’s just a flat sheet of paper, then you have the aptitude for space-related jobs.

 Who are the people who are usually asked to take a test on mechanical aptitude and spatial relations?